danuluma/Team-Libetal-Frontend/src/modules/repos/contributions/README.md

       providing a scale of how useful is the feature to the product at hand.

 ### Structured Approach
-Providing an automated method to calculate code might be quite hard given the number of unknown factors.
+Providing an automated method to calculate code might be quite hard given the number of unknown variables.
 But if possible it should be more efficient than this.

 In this design each project must have a set of price regulators and evaluators.